Lothav/game-of-life/README.md

 IMPORTANT : The general language of this program is in Portuguese-Brazil Language.
 If you still have any doubts, send me an message and I'll try to solve it for you.

-To compilate the program use the terminal command on Linux : gcc JogoDaVida.c -o gameoflife
+To compile the program use the terminal command on Linux : gcc gameoflife.c -o gameoflife.out

-To run the program, make sure the "primeira-g.txt" is in the same directory of the code "JogoDaVida.c" and run in terminal command : ./gameoflife
+To execute the program, make sure the "primeira-g.txt" is in the same directory of the code "gameoflife.c" and run in terminal command : ./gameoflife.out